MoTrPAC/motrpac-atac-seq-pipeline/README.md

   JOB_NAME=$(basename ${INPUT_JSON} | sed "s/\.json.*//")

   sbatch -A ${ACCOUNT} -J ${JOB_NAME} --export=ALL --mem 2G -t 4-0 --wrap "caper run ${ATACSRC}/atac.wdl -i ${INPUT_JSON}"
-  sleep 30
 done
 ```
-Note that for v1.5.3, the `sleep 30` command in between pipeline initializations is required to avoid an error.
-Run this in a screen session if you are initiating many pipelines in parallel.

 ## 4. Organize outputs

 ### 4.1 Collect important outputs with `Croo`
 `Croo` is a tool ENCODE developed to simplify the pipeline outputs.
 It was installed along with the `Conda` environment.
 Run it on each sample in the batch.
 See **Table 4.1** for a description of outputs generated by this process.
 ```
-module load miniconda/3
 conda activate encode-atac-seq-pipeline

 cd ${OUTDIR}/atac